 The icon of royalty and antiqueness, Rani Mahal is an interesting place to visit.
 For traveling to Rani Mahal you will need to cover a total distance of about 1695.5 km from Bangalore, 465 km from Delhi, and 1063.7 km from Mumbai respectively.

 By Air.
 Deboard at the Gwalior Airport as that is the closest aerodrome to reach Rani Mahal.
-Afterwards, you can take a cab or some other means of public transport to reach the Rani Mahal.
+Afterward, you can take a cab or some other means of public transport to reach the Rani Mahal.

 By Train.
 Book a train to the Jhansi Railway Station as that is the nearest railway station to the Rani Mahal.
 Once you reach there, you can continue your journey via taxi, cab, or some other means of local transportation like an auto-rickshaw.

 By Road.
 Among the various existing modes of travel, one can either choose private or public buses to reach the Rani Mahal.
-However, keeping your budget in mind, you can also consider traveling via private cabs and if the budget suits you, also consider self-driving here.
+However, keeping your budget in mind, you can also consider traveling via private cabs, and if the budget suits you, also consider self-driving here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.